vmware/vidm-saml-toolkit/README.md

 you the user's id if the user has been authenticated successfully.

 ### Sample_OAuth
-Similar to Sample_AuthServer, [Sample_OAuth](Sample_OAuth/) is a demo of starting your web application as an IDP.
-However, you don't need to the user by yourself, instead, you can send OAuth request to certain OAuth Server (such as WeChat) to verify by OAuth.
+[Sample_OAuth](Sample_OAuth/) is also a demo of starting your web application as an IDP.
+What's different from Sample_AuthServer, you don't need to the user by yourself, instead, you can send OAuth request to OAuth Server (such as WeChat), and verify by OAuth.

 ## Try it out